-- Now that the batter is ready to pour it into the pudding mould and cover it with the lid.
-Place the mould in a water bath in the oven and cook for 1 hour.
+- Now that the batter is ready, pour it into the pudding mold and cover it with the lid.
+Place the mold in a water bath in the oven and cook for 1 hour.

-- Remove the pudding from the oven and allow it to cool down completely before you remove it from the mould.
+- Remove the pudding from the oven and allow it to cool down completely before you remove it from the mold.

 Taste Porto Foodie Team

-- Oh by the way, ponto de fio is the sugar viscosity level you want to reach for this specific recipe.
-In order to know if you have reached it, place a little bit of the syrup (let it cool down for a few seconds before you do this) on your thumb and then touch it with your index finger.
+- Oh, by the way, ponto de fio is the sugar viscosity level you want to reach for this specific recipe.
+To know if you have reached it, place a little bit of the syrup (let it cool down for a few seconds before you do this) on your thumb and then touch it with your index finger.
 Once you separate the two fingers, there should be a very thin sugar string connecting the two of them – you have then reached Ponto de fio!